Speed: The GCS ENCS Cluster

 2.2 Job Submission Basics

 Preparing your job for submission is fairly straightforward.
-Start by basing your job script on one of the examples available in the src/ directory of our GitHub’s (https://github.com/NAG-DevOps/speed-hpc).
-Job scripts are broken into four main sections:
+Start by basing your job script on one of the examples available in the src/ directory of our GitHub repository.
+You can clone the repository to get the examples to start with via the command line:

 git clone --depth=1 https://github.com/NAG-DevOps/speed-hpc.git